nathaneltitane/l2cu/README.md

 ### 'make-list'

-'ldraw-make-List' was built as a need to replace the 'mklist.exe' utility that is found and packaged with the base LDraw package.
+The 'make-list' option was the initial project that inadvertantly started the L²CU project over 6 years ago.
+This function was built as a need to replace the 'mklist.exe' utility that is found and packaged with the base LDraw parts library.
-It serves the exact same function, which is to parse and generate an updated list of all the parts located under the main 'ldraw' directory (within Ldraw/parts).
+It serves the exact same function, which is to parse and generate an updated list of all the parts located under the main 'ldraw' directory (within ./Ldraw/parts).

-The user can create a list that either parses and sorts the content of that directory by part number or by description.
+The user can create a list that sorts the parts in that directory either by part number or by description.

 This utility comes in handy with the use of editors or other LDraw related application that do not have the ability to generate their own parts index or that rely on such a text based index to parse the Ldraw parts directory contents.